bitvijays/smartcity_multimode_networks/README.md

 ```

 On the cloud, the cloud gets the data via HTTP POST, Lora/ Sigfox callbacks and store it into a file.

+## How to run

+`boot.py` in `Init_Pycom` is the main file that executes the multi-network ILP algorithim.
+The main function calls the `check_allocation` functions. `Check_allocations` function calls the `define_msgflows` function. `define_msgflows` function defines the message flow as defined in the paper.
+The function `define_msgflows_csv` read the message flows from the CSV file.

+The `check_allocation` function then calls the `define_networks` function.
+As we are simulating the networks, the bandwidth of the different networks can be defined.